Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 <br/>
 ​<br/>

-Someone will then  also look at you, also confused, explain in half English half of whats going on, order the most mediocre Chicken Curry of your life for $20 and only afterwards ask about the buffet you should have gotten instead.
+Someone will then look at you, also confused, explain in half English half of whats going on, order the most mediocre Chicken Curry of your life for $20 and only afterwards ask about the buffet you should have gotten instead.
 <br/>
 ​<br/>

-Once you've eaten, what is probably a quarter of your fill, walk it off of course, down past BAKKLANDET where it meets Vollafallet along the shore of the Nidelva.
+Once you've eaten, what is probably a quarter of your fill, walk it off, of course, down past BAKKLANDET where it meets Vollafallet along the shore of the Nidelva.
 <br/>
 ​<br/>

-Here, you can see couples holding hands to remind you of what could have been, and admire the river.
+Here, you can see couples holding hands to remind you of what could have been and admire the river.
 <br/>
 ​<br/>